Back to Articles

 The NEET CBT transition has become a symbol of both hope and distrust.
 For one group, it is the only practical way to reduce leak risk and modernize a fragile exam process.
 For another, it is a reminder that technology alone cannot fix weak institutions.

 The truth is that both views contain a part of the answer.
-CBT can improve security and efficiency, but only if the rollout is disciplined, transparent, and backed by serious administrative reform.
+A NEET 2027 CBT can improve security and efficiency, but only if the rollout is disciplined, transparent, and backed by serious administrative reform.
 Without that, the format changes, but the anxiety does not.